HDSC-Nijmegen/Slavenregisters/README.md

 ## matching.R
 Contains the matching programs to match certificates between and within series.
-Data is matched in five steps and
+Data is matched in five steps as shown in the table underneath.
+We matched names of enslaved, mothers, and owners with a maximum Levenshtein distance of 3.

 | Step | Between matching | Within matching |
 | ---- | ---------------- | --------------- |